 Visitors enjoying Abairo Falls (Ayivu)... |

 Downstream, Abairo Falls which is about 16 metres high (according to Acile though I calculated close to only 10 from waterdrop onto gorge rocks to pool surface) has a bigger, more swimmable rock-pool with sandy bottom even if rocks with various shapes surround it.
 The cement-steps leading you safely to the base have about five zigzag bends.
 When you reach down, you will appreciate the majesty of the giant rock on the other side towering above you higher than a double-decker bus, six-storeyed building or big-wheeled Caterpillar truck used for carrying rocks in a quarry, but not higher than Sipi Falls in Kapchorwa nor bigger than Zum(w)a Rock in Niger State near Madalla and north of Abuja (Nigeria): Ancient Nigerian ancestors came to the Highest Monolith on Earth in the middle of their country to catch "ezu" [guineafowls] hence the name of the rock; I guess they would love this Lugbara heritage site too because it has what they were looking for.
 Abairo is open all-week, but most people visit on Sundays; Somalis hold parties on Saturdays.
 Fun-lovers and stress-shakers come for tranquil picnics, environmental vibe, birthday parties, tours (In 2024, around five schools came), meditation, photoshooting, relaxation, laid-back enjoyment, birdwatching, fresh air, romantic dates, change of atmosphere from noisy car movements and restless urban activity, etc. The preferred time is after 3pm; watching the sun set at Abairo can be a wonderful experience!
 The mornings are also not bad as you enjoy London Bread daddies from Gulu or any other edibles you fancy.
 Arise Center can provide food for you if you alert them early (The spot is visible in the West at the top of the hill).
 The Abairo area is quite cold in the morning like Kabale (Kigezi).
 Do not get close to the steep cliff!
 Acile discovered the falls around 2006, but started digging up the side in 2007; ten years later, the place was used as a tourist attraction.
 A Whiteman saw the horsetail, punchbowl-esque waterfalls while flying over Arua and bought land near Abairo Falls from Acile and his family.
 Security is not yet enough for sleeping at the venue, but if people come with their own lights and watchers, they may stay for the night.
 The river flows all year long, though during the rainy seasons, the water gushes farther than expected and covers the swimming area.
 City Government plans to build a reservoir and generate hydro-power.
 Acile has eight children (three boys including Jacob Yuma and five girls including Delila Agazu).
-Animals you might spot here are: eto [Translated from Lugbara: rabbits], ndiria [small bush animals resembling goats], etc. Birds include kolikolia [black and white birds], ope [wild guineafowls with dark feathers], a'bulo (very many and feed on ori ifi [seeds], anya [millet]), nderaperio (with yellow beaks), small blue and brown birds, yudu (all-red birds), vultures which only eat meat, okoloa (which build big houses and suck tree sap), ohelu [crested cranes] fly in large numbers from Ajai Game Reserve in Madiland to Congo during August (the 8th month) when groundnuts are gathered (They do not like the dry season), kapio (many in Arivu - down South), etc. Snakes are rare.
+Animals you might spot here are: eto [Translated from Lugbara: rabbits], ndiria [small bush animals resembling goats], etc. Birds include kolikolia [black and white birds], ope [wild guineafowls with dark feathers], a'bulo (feed on ori ifi [seeds], anya [millet], etc and are very many), nderaperio (with yellow beaks), small blue and brown birds, yudu (all-red birds), vultures which only eat meat, okoloa (which build big houses and suck tree sap), ohelu [crested cranes] fly in large numbers from Ajai Game Reserve in Madiland to Congo during August (the 8th month) when groundnuts are gathered (They do not like the dry season), kapio (many in Arivu - down South), etc. Snakes are rare.
 Acile wants an itinerary calendar scheduled for visits.
 River Asa comes from Ragem Catholic Church, grows bigger in Onzivu, Muni, Bangiriyo, Ambeko and then reaches Wandi - similar in name to the trading centre in Terego because people who settled near the waterfalls came from Terego.
 Lugbara would gather to dig and mushrooms cooked in ala [groundnut paste] was their payment: You dip the mushroom in soup and give to another person.
 Someone dipped and swallowed causing a conflict; he's the one who left Terego and settled in Oyufi Village, Wandi Ward.
 MUNGU awa drileba ndundu [GOD has distributed blessings differently].
 Acile was a District Engineer at Arua District Local Government, then got sent to Soroti where they bathed for 200 Ugandan Shillings at a waterplace that reminded him of his own at home.
 When he returned, he worked on it.
 Acile wishes musicians film their videos at his site.
 Candia the Orphan (Lugbara film) actually has footage from Abairo Falls.

 Water cleanses, quenches thirst and takes bitterness away!
 H2O stands for Double Happiness & Oxygen...